ddyer0/boardspace.net/client/eclipse/README.txt

 you should be offered all projects in this directory, select them all.

+the initial build may include a lot of errors, caused by changes in the structure and contents of the projects since the eclipse skeleton was last used.
+Use the eclipse "refresh" option to update everything.
+You should end up with a project with no errors and a finite number of warnings, the exact number depending on your eclipse settings.

 bsh, joi, pf, and jzlib are minor supporting projects, with very little dependency in the main java projects.